Australia in the War in Afghanistan: Departure of Australian combat forces

 At the end of October 2013, Prime Minister Tony Abbott traveled to Afghanistan with Opposition Leader Bill Shorten for a special ceremony at the Australian base in Tarin Kowt in Uruzgan.
 He told a gathering of troops and Afghan leaders that "Australia's longest war is ending.
 Not with victory, not with defeat, but with, we hope, an Afghanistan that is better for our presence here."
 Afghan forces were scheduled to take over running of the camp in mid-December.
-The last combat troops were withdrawn on 15 December 2013; however, approximately 400 personnel remain in Afghanistan as trainers and advisers, and are stationed in Kandahar and Kabul.
+The last combat troops were withdrawn on 15 December 2013; however, approximately 400 personnel remained in Afghanistan as trainers and advisers, and were stationed in Kandahar and Kabul.

 On 1 July 2014, as part of the restructuring of Australian operations in the Middle East, Operation Slipper was split into three different operations: ongoing operations in Afghanistan as part of ISAF under Operation Slipper; maritime security operations in the Middle East and counter piracy in the Gulf of Aden under Operation Manitou; and support operations to Slipper and Manitou from a number of locations in the Gulf States, primarily the United Arab Emirates, under Operation Accordion.
-Approximately 400 personnel are deployed on Operation Slipper, another 550 as part of Accordion, and 250 on Manitou.
-Australian operations in Afghanistan were scheduled to continue until the ISAF mission concludes in December 2014, while its contribution to the NATO-led "train, advise, assist" mission post-2014 was still to be confirmed.
+Approximately 400 personnel were deployed on Operation Slipper, another 550 as part of Accordion, and 250 on Manitou.
+Australian operations in Afghanistan were scheduled to continue until the ISAF mission concluded in December 2014, while its contribution to the NATO-led "train, advise, assist" mission post-2014 was still to be confirmed at that time.
 The final Heron UAV detachment left Afghanistan in December 2014.

 Operation Slipper concluded on 31 December 2014, with Australia's "train, advise and assist" mission in Afghanistan as part of the NATO-led Resolute Support Mission being conducted under the code-name Operation Highroad after this date.
-Approximately 400 Australian personnel are deployed as part of the new mission, including personnel in mentoring and advisory roles, as well as medical personnel, force protection and logistic support.
+Approximately 400 Australian personnel were deployed as part of the new mission, including personnel in mentoring and advisory roles, as well as medical personnel, force protection and logistic support.
 Over 26,000 Australian personnel have served in Afghanistan.

+In June 2018, ABC News published photographs depicting Australian soldiers flying Nazi swastikas on their vehicles in Afghanistan.
+Their actions were subsequently denounced by then Prime Minister Malcolm Turnbull.